unibo-spe/spe-slides/content/02-kotlin/_index.md

 Can be invoked on an object, passing a lambda expression.
 <br/>
-The method receiver is bound to the lambda parameter
+The lambda parameter is bound to the `let` receiver
 <br/>
 the return type is the result of the function